 In that period, offenses were adjudicated in the regular criminal courts (the "common law courts") by means of jury trials which exhibited both significant similarities to and basic differences from the contemporary institution.
 The government would present evidence in these proceedings through the depositions and oral testimony of witnesses, but the most important element of the trial was the questioning ("examination") of the defendant by the prosecutor and judge.
 Various features of trial procedure in that period resulted in virtually irresistible pressures on a defendant who hoped to avoid conviction to answer such questions and to respond in his own voice to the charges against him.
 These included the uniform amenability of defendants to persistent questioning, whether or not they wished to be questioned; the preclusion of counsel in felony cases; and the fact that felony defendants could not call witnesses to give evidence in their behalf.
-Nevertheless, defendants did not testify under oath, and the common law courts had no power to punish a defendant for refusing to answer questions.2
+Nevertheless, defendants did not testify under oath, and the common law courts had no power to punish a defendant for refusing to answer questions.
+1/

 Quite different methods were employed in the courts that followed the ecclesiastical -- as opposed to the common law -- mode of procedure.
 These included the Court of High Commission, which was active in the persecution of religious and political dissidents in the late sixteenth and early seventeenth centuries.
 A person brought before such a tribunal could be required to take an oath -- the oath ex officio -- to answer truthfully all questions that might be put to him.
 Although refusing to take the oath could result in fines, imprisonment, corporal punishment, or even occasionally death, many defendants asserted a right to do so, citing the maxim: "nemo tenetur prodere seipsum" -- "no one is bound to accuse himself."
+2/

-At this stage of history, the right asserted under this maxim was not a general right to refrain from giving incriminating evidence against oneself, but only a right not to be the source of the initial accusation
+At this stage of history, the right asserted under this maxim was not a general right to refrain from giving incriminating evidence against oneself, but only a right not to be the source of the initial accusation against oneself.
+In contrast to the common law courts' reliance on grand jury indictment and charges of specific offenses made by identifiable witnesses, these inquisitorial courts could initiate proceedings against a person on the basis of information provided by anonymous accusers, or on the basis of rumor or suspicion that a person may have lapsed in some manner from orthodoxy or loyalty to the crown.
+Their pro-

-2See L. Levy, The Origins of the Fifth Amendment 31-32, 37-38, 215-16, 264-65, 282-84, 320-23 (1968); I J. Stephen, A History of the Criminal Law of England 325-26, 440 (1883); G. Williams, The Proof of Guilt 5-7, 42-43 (1963); L. Mayers, Shall We Amend the Fifth Amendment?
+See L. Levy, The Origins of the Fifth Amendment 31-32, 37-38, 215-16, 264-65, 282-84, 320-23 (1968); I J. Stephen, A History of the Criminal Law of England 325-26, 440 (1883); G. Williams, The Proof of Guilt 5-7, 42-43 (1963); L. Mayers, Shall We Amend the Fifth Amendment?
 9-12 (1959).

-3See L. Levy, supra note 2, at 3-4, 23-24, 44-51, 55, 66-67, 77-78, 101-05, 127, 130-33, 141-43, 154-59, 166, 174-79, 250, 266-71, 274-77.
+2/ See L. Levy, supra note 1, at 3-4, 23-24, 44-51, 55, 66-67, 77-78, 101-05, 127, 130-33, 141-43, 154-59, 166, 174-79, 250, 266-71, 274-77.

 The phrase nemo tenetur prodere seipsum originated as part of a canon law maxim which stated that a person is not bound to accuse himself, but that a person accused by common repute is bound to show whether he can establish his innocence and purge himself.
 In the course of the development of the right against self-incrimination, the "nemo tenetur" principle was extracted from this qualifying context and given progressively broader applications.
 See id. at 95-97.